 Central Park Theater Restoration Committee

-The Central Park Theater marked the beginning of a prolific partnership between cinema developers Balaban & Katz and the architectural firm Rapp & Rapp, a collaboration which gave rise to numerous landmarks including the Chicago, Oriental (now Nederlander), Riviera, and Uptown theaters.
-In addition to its architectural splendor, the theater was one of the first in the nation to be air-conditioned.
+The Central Park Theater was the first picture palace of the prolific partnership between cinema developers Balaban & Katz and the architectural firm Rapp & Rapp, a collaboration which gave rise to numerous landmarks including the Chicago, Oriental (now Nederlander), Riviera, and Uptown theaters.
+In addition to its architectural splendor, the theater was the first in the nation to be air-conditioned.
 With nearly 1,800 seats, the Central Park remained a profitable theater for decades.

 In 1971, it became home to the House of Prayer Church of God in Christ.
 Under the leadership of Pastor Lincoln Scott and his successor, Pastor Robert Marshall, the Theater served as a place of worship and community concerts hosting notable acts like Shirley Caesar, Mighty Clouds of Joy, and other Gospel and secular greats.